pschfr/start/README.md

 # Start
 Personal new tab page.
 WIP.

-The background image randomizes on page load, as does the quote.
+The background gradient randomizes on page load, as does the quote.
 Weather is geolocated, otherwise defaults to Pittsburgh.

 It also has keyboard navigation!
 Press the spacebar to change bg, quote, and refresh weather.
 Each category is openable by keyboard and click, press escape to close all.